 Once an IoT process transitions to a given state, the value of the currentStatus attribute of the given <state> resource will be changed to “active”.
-A timer will be started if the state has a duration constraint.
-Then, for all the <action> resources that are linked through the stateActions attribute, their evalMode attributes will be changed from “off” to “once/periodic/continuous”.
+Then, for all the <action> resources that are linked through the stateActions attribute, their evalMode attributes will be changed from “off” to “once”.
 For an unconditional action, the Hosting CSE will perform the action immediately.
-For a conditional action, the Hosting CSE will check or start to monitor the evalCriteria attribute of the <action> to determine if/when the action will be performed.
-In addition, the Hosting CSE will start to monitor the transition criteria defined in the stateTransitions attribute.
+For a conditional action, the Hosting CSE will monitor the evalCriteria attribute of each <action> resource to determine if/when the action will be performed.
+In addition, the Hosting CSE will start to monitor the transition criteria defined in the stateTransitions attribute of the <state> resource.
 If/when any of the events/conditions defined in the stateTransitions are met, the Hosting CSE will trigger a state transition.
 When performing a state transition, the currentStatus attribute of the current <state> resource will be changed to “inactive” and all the evalMode attributes of the <action> resources referenced by the current <state> resource will be changed back to “off”.
-If there is any ongoing action when the transition is triggered, the action will be completed or forced to end based off of local CSE policies.
 The Hosting CSE will then transition to the next state as indicated by the resource identifier of the next state’s <state> resource defined in the stateTransitions attribute of the current state’s <state> resource.

 7.2.2 New Resource Type: <processManagement>

 The <processManagement> resource is proposed to store the information of the entire process consisting of multiple states.

-Table 7.x.x.x: Child Resources of Proposed oneM2M <processManagement> Resource
+Figure 7.2.2-1: Resource structure of <processManagement>Table 7.2.2-1: Child Resources of Proposed oneM2M <processManagement> Resource